 The Northwest School of Wooden Boatbuilding signed and returned to the Department of Education the Certification and Agreement of these awarded funds.
 The school has received $500,000 dollars of federal CARES Act funds of which the school acknowledges $31,782 will be disbursed to provide Emergency Financial Aid Grants to current students.

-As of August 2, 2020 the school has dispersed $25,500 of the $31,782 the received from the Department of Education to 18 students.
+As of November 16, 2020 the school has dispersed 100% of the $31,782 received from the Department of Education to 18 students ( 67% of current students).
 NWSWB estimates the total number of students at the institution who are or could be eligible to participate is 20 students (or 75% of current students).